Multiple generalized cluster structures on $D(\text{GL}_n)$: Introduction

 \paragraph{Software.} During the course of working on this paper, we have developed a Matlab application that is able to produce the initial seed of any generalized cluster structure presented in the paper and which provides various tools for manipulating the quiver and the associated functions.
-It also presents some tools for working with Poisson brackets (there is a Poisson calculator), as well as tools for studying birational isomorphisms between different generalized cluster structures.
-The console version of the application has an even more advanced functionality.
-The software is freely available under MIT license on the author's GitHub repository:
+It also presents some tools for working with Poisson brackets.
+The software is freely available under MIT license on the author's GitHub repository: \href{https://github.com/Grabovskii/GenClustGLn}{https://github.com/Grabovskii/GenClustGLn}

 \paragraph{Acknowledgments.} The author would like to thank his advisor, Misha Gekhtman, for giving this problem to him and for numerous discussions and valuable suggestions.
-This work was partially supported by NSF grant 2100785.
+The author would also like to thank the anonymous referee, whose valuable comments have improved the exposition.
+The first version of the paper was written at University of Notre Dame and was partially supported by the NSF grant 2100785.
+The final version was written at Institute for Basic Science and supported by the grant IBS-R003-D1.